egc112/OpenWRT-OpenVPN-scramble/README.md

 On compiling, the patches are executed automatically.

-For a quick check to see if the scramble options are avaialble in your build, from commandline:
+For a quick check to see if the scramble options are present in your build, from commandline:
 `strings /usr/sbin/openvpn | grep scramble`

 ## Usage
-Note: scramble options must be the same on client and server side!

-In the OpenVPN config add one of the four options, note: scramble options must be the same on client and server side!:
+In the OpenVPN config add one of the four options below, note: scramble options must be set the same on client and server side!:

 `scramble "password"`
 scramble is the leftmost option name.
 This can be followed by a string which will be used to perform a simple xor operation the packet payload.